gaborfekete85/nb-iot/server/README.md

 # AlarmOn Server NodeJS, Express

+# For NB IoT No need to install the server manually
+-  There is a running instance: http://gaben.gleeze.com:8000/api

 ## Requirements - Detailed in the parent readme

 - Node and npm - Installation detailed in the parent readme